Chrisys93/IcarusRepoSEND/README.md

 ### Run simulations

-To use Icarus with the currently implemented topologies and models of caching policies and strategies you need to do the following.
+To use IcarusEdgeSim with the currently implemented topologies and models of caching and computing policies and strategies you need to do the following.

 First, create a configuration file with all the desired parameters of your simulation.
 You can modify the file `config.py`, which is a well documented